Diffusion Models for Open-Vocabulary Segmentation: Method

-\paragraph{Category pre-filtering.} To limit the impact of spurious correlations that might exist in the feature space of the visual encoder, we also apply a pre-filtering step for the set of categories $\mathcal{C}$ given image $I$.
-Specifically, we leverage CLIP~\cite{radford2021learning} as a strong open-vocabulary classifier but propose to apply it in a multi-label fashion to limit the candidate classes to $\mathcal{C}' \subseteq \mathcal{C}$ prior to segmenting.
+\paragraph{Category pre-filtering.} To limit the impact of spurious correlations that might exist in the feature space of the visual encoder, we introduce a pre-filtering process for the target vocabulary given image $I$.
+Specifically, we leverage CLIP~\cite{radford2021learning} as a strong open-vocabulary classifier but propose to apply it in a multi-label fashion to constrain the segmentation to the subset of categories $\mathcal{C}' \subseteq \mathcal{C}$ that appear in the target image.
 First, we encode the target image and each category using CLIP.
-Any categories that do not score higher than the $\nicefrac{1}{|\mathcal{C}|}$ are removed from consideration, that is we keep $\{P^{\operatorname{g}}_{c'} \mid c' \in \mathcal{C}'\}$, $\operatorname{g} \in \{\operatorname{fg}, \operatorname{bg}\}$.
+Any categories that do not score higher than $\nicefrac{1}{|\mathcal{C}|}$ are removed from consideration, that is we keep the subset $\{P^{\operatorname{g}}_{c'} \mid c' \in \mathcal{C}'\}$, $\operatorname{g} \in \{\operatorname{fg}, \operatorname{bg}\}$.
 If more than $\eta$ categories are present, then the top-$\eta$ are selected.
-We then form ``multi-label'' prompts as ``\texttt{$\langle c_a \rangle$ and $\langle c_b \rangle$ and ...}'' where the categories are selected among the top scoring ones by considering all $2^{\eta}$ combinations.
-The best-scoring multi-label prompt indentifies the final list of candidate classes.
+We then form ``multi-label'' prompts as ``\texttt{$\langle c_a \rangle$ and $\langle c_b \rangle$ and ...}'' where the categories are selected among the top scoring ones taking into account all $2^{\eta}$ combinations.
+The best-scoring multi-label prompt determines the final list of categories to be used in \Cref{eq:segmentation}.